HomeLatest NewsIndustryIndian online gaming company WinZO drags Google to court over Play Store policy update

 Preferred Source of Google

-This comes after Indian online gaming platform dragged Google to court claiming that the new policy selectively targeted Daily Fantasy Sports (DFS) and Rummy on the Google Play Store both of which allow real money to be wagered by players.
+This comes after Indian online gaming platform WinZO dragged Google to court claiming that the new policy selectively targeted Daily Fantasy Sports (DFS) and Rummy on the Google Play Store both of which allow real money to be wagered by players.

-According to the gaming platform, the policy will leave out a large segment of other games which says is skill-based, like carrom and car racing.
+According to the gaming platform, the policy will leave out a large segment of other games which it says is skill-based, like carrom and racing.
 Google has had a long-standing policy of not allowing games involving real money from being featured on its Play Store in India.

 Advertisement